1964-01-29 USA Saturn I SA-5

 Goldcraft Saturn SA-5 launch cover, postmarked Cape Canaveral, Jan 29, 1964.

-Photo: US President Johnson watching the launch of the Saturn 1 rocket from Cape Kennedy.
+Photo: U.S. President Johnson observing the televised launch of the Saturn 1 rocket from Cape Kennedy.